h-tex/eleventy-plugin-citations/README.md

 The plugin adds the following:
 - A `references` computed data property that resolves to the page’s own references
 - A `referencesByPage` global data object that contains references for all pages.
-You can get another page’s references by using `referencesByPage.get(otherPage)` or `referencesByPage.get(otherPageOutputPath)`.
+You can get another page’s references by using `referencesByPage.get(otherPage)` or `referencesByPage.get(otherPageURL)`.
 - A `bibliography_citation` filter that takes an id as input and returns a formatted citation for use in the bibliography.
 - A `bibliography_entry` filter that takes an id as input and returns a formatted reference for use in the bibliography.
 It can optionally take an options parameter.